doc4d/docs/docs/ViewPro/method-list.md

 The `VP Copy to object` command <!-- REF #_method_.Copy to object.Summary -->copies the contents, style and formulas from a cell range to an object<!-- END REF -->.

 In *rangeObj*, pass the cell range with the content, style, and/or formulas to copy or move.
-If *originRange* is a combined range, only the first one is used.
+If *rangeObj* is a combined range, only the first one is used.

 In the *copyOptions* parameter:
 * If *copy* is set to *True* (default), the cell contents, style, and formulas of *rangeObj* are preserved after the command executes.
 If set to *False*, they are removed.